Codedwells/LCG/CONTRIBUTING.md

 - Don't commit the lock files eg package.json

+- Keep your PR as small as possible

 > # Note: Breaking any of the rules above👆🏽 will get your PR rejected